Hydrotherapy Benefits: Does Hydrotherapy Improve Health?

 Science is still working to provide that end-all-be-all proof that links hydrotherapy and hot tub usage to definitive cures.
-But more and more studies continue to provide results that link aquatic therapy to quantifiable and qualitative improvements in a person’s overall health and well-being.
+But more and more studies continue to provide results that hydrotherapy benefits a person’s overall health and well-being.

 Studies published in professional, peer-reviewed medical-science journals have consistently identified that hot water immersion and hydromassage produce different effects on various systems of the body.
 So while researchers have not necessarily been able to determine all of the various mechanisms by which hot tub use improves certain medical conditions and diseases, they have linked their use to improved health outcomes, particularly relief from muscle soreness, bone and joint pain, high blood pressure, and stress.

 An ancient practice, hydrotherapy combines using warm water to relieve pain, strengthen muscles, improve balance and increase general fitness.
 In addition to strengthening muscles, hydrotherapy also helps to mobilize stiff joints, which provides lasting relief from arthritis and muscular injuries.

 For centuries, people have used hydrotherapy or some kind of aquatic therapy to help improve their health.
 Now science is supporting what our ancestors already knew and intuition has been telling us: hydrotherapy benefits your health.
 With all the advances that have been made in hydrotherapy technology, today people all around the globe can enjoy the benefits of aquatic therapy in the privacy of their own homes or backyard.

 With the following insights from experts, you’ll learn how home hydrotherapy benefits relieve sore muscles, increase flexibility, improve heart health, lessen bone and joint pain, and much more to support your overall health.

 Browse a specific category by clicking on any of the quick links below:

 |Relieving Sore Muscles||Relieving Bone & Joint Pain|